NoroffFEU/development-platforms/GitHub-case-study.md

 ## Strengths

-- **Web-based platform/ease of access**: Being web based i see as a plus.
+- **Web-based platform/ease of access**: Being web based can be seen as a plus.
 New users can easily create an account especially when they can sign in via google.

 - **Popularity**: Being one of the most popular development platforms do make it easy for people to choose github for their projects, as many developer already know how to use it.
   And new users can easily be integrated in projects with help from more experienced users.